superfly/docs/networking/dynamic-request-routing.html.md

 The proxy will get the request to an instance in that region and let the instances in the cluster take care of getting it to the writeable leader.

+Check out our blueprint for [Multi-region databases and fly-replay](/docs/blueprints/multi-region-fly-replay/).

 ### Replay requests to other apps

 `fly-replay` can replay requests across apps in the same organization.
 Think of a router app for a FaaS that wants to spin up a customer [Machine](/docs/machines/) on demand.